Exhibition model

 Exhibition model "Solidwall"

-To demonstrate the permeability of radar waves through plastics, plates of different thicknesses and materials can be attached to the turntable with magnets.
-The rotation cyclically brings them into the radar beam.
+To demonstrate the permeability of radar waves in plastics, plates of different thicknesses and materials can be attached to the turntable with magnets.
+Through rotation these are cyclically turned into the radar beam.

-The mechanical coupling between motor shaft and turntable also uses magnets.
-This makes the turntable removable and limits its torque.
+The mechanical coupling between the motor shaft and the turntable is also magnetic.
+Thus the turntable is removable and its torque is limited.

 The turntable speed can be adjusted via a potentiometer under the base.